pneugeb/aqi/README.md

 # to-do:
 [] read lps25 and dht while sds011 gets ready for speedup [] what if dht read fails 5x?
+[] what if turning lamps dont work bc it cant reach the lamp for a sec